Public Media, Public Safety: PBS WARN Program

 Every station should be proud of the part they play in creating this nationwide, always-on backup path that ensures critical information is received when it is needed most.
 The PBS WARN equipment makes television stations an integral part of the system that saved these and many more lives over the past few years.

-The next article in this series will discuss new developments in multilingual emergency alerting.
-Please email Aaron Silverman (email@example.com) to let me know if you would like to talk about any other ways that PBS and public television stations are helping improve the public safety of their communities.
+Contact the WARN Team (WARN@pbs.org) to learn more about ways that PBS and public television stations are helping improve the public safety of their communities.